spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

    Your metric is now listed under the specific group you selected for it, and under __All__.

-### Add filter filter_templates
+### Add filter templates

-If your telemetry provider is Stackdriver or Prometheus, you can add filter templates and then assign each metric a filter template, if you want.
+If your telemetry provider is Stackdriver or Prometheus, you can add [filter templates](/guides/user/canary/config/filter_templates/) and then assign each metric a filter template, if you want.

 1. Click __Add Template__.